NetaScale/SCAL-UX/README.md

 structures; this cache must be filled with extra structures (enough to satisfy the entire operation) before any non-nested operation to ensure that no infinite loop can occur.

+#### DeviceKit

+Object-oriented driver framework.
+Inspired by NeXTSTEP's DriverKit, Apple I/OKit/DriverKit, NetBSD autoconf.

+- Storage: Stack approach used.
+See [static hierarchy] and [runtime stack] for an illustration of how NVMe class hierarchy and stack look.
+- [ ] Need some way to take a set of pages, mark them busy so they can't be interfered with, and pass along to (only a single at once; i.e. only one thing can operate on them?) other subsystems for processing.
+This is really a VMM thing but DeviceKit will probably be the first to take advantage.

+  Major reason why: NVMe's PRPs give scatter-gather capabilities; we can do zero-copy I/O directly into the page cache if we want.

+[static hierarchy]: Docs/storage_hier.png
+[runtime stack]: Docs/storage_runtime.png

 Misc todos
 ----------